paultopia/murdersky/index.md

 Shearling is also a good material for jacket linings.
 That’s what they’ve used in places like Russia for a long time.

-I’ve heard good things about another Canadian company called [Moose Knuckles.](http://www.mooseknucklescanada.com/us/) It’s also just an amazing name.
+I recently acquired a jacket from another Canadian company called [Moose Knuckles.](http://www.mooseknucklescanada.com/us/) It’s very warm but also very expensive, also just an amazing name.
+Honestly not quite as good as the Woolrich one though.

 ### Sweaters